Self-supervised Feature-Gate Coupling for Dynamic Network Pruning: Related Works

 \section{Related Works}

 Network pruning methods can be coarsely classified into static and dynamic ones.
-Static pruning methods~\cite{DBLP:conf/ijcai/HeKDFY18, DBLP:conf/cvpr/HeLWHY19, DBLP:conf/eccv/NingZLLWY20, DBLP:conf/cvpr/LiG0GT20, DBLP:conf/eccv/LiGZGT20} reduce shared redundancy for all instances and derive the static compact networks.
+Static pruning methods prune neural networks by permanently removing redundant components, such as weights~\cite{DBLP:conf/eccv/LiGZGT20, PR_prune_4, ISTA}, channels~\cite{DBLP:conf/cvpr/HeLWHY19, DBLP:conf/cvpr/LiG0GT20, PR_prune_2, PR_prune_3} or connections~\cite{DBLP:conf/eccv/NingZLLWY20}.
+They aim to reduce shared redundancy for all instances and derive static compact networks.
 Dynamic pruning methods reduce network redundancy related to each input instance, which usually outperform static methods and have been the research focus of the community.

-\textbf{Dynamic network pruning}~\cite{DBLP:journals/corr/abs-2102-04906} in recent years has exploited the instance-wise redundancy to accelerate deep networks.
+\textbf{Dynamic network pruning (DNP)}~\cite{DBLP:conf/cvpr/WuNKRDGF18,DBLP:conf/iclr/GaoZDMX19,DBLP:conf/nips/HuaZSZS19} in recent years has exploited the instance-wise redundancy to accelerate deep networks.
 The instance-wise redundancy could be roughly categorized into spatial redundancy, complexity redundancy, and parallel representation redundancy.

-Spatial redundancy commonly exists in feature maps of CNNs.
-For example, the objects may lay in limited regions of the images, while the large background regions contribute marginally to the prediction result.
-Recent methods~\cite{DBLP:conf/cvpr/FigurnovCZZHVS17, DBLP:conf/cvpr/DongHYY17, DBLP:conf/nips/HuaZSZS19} deal with spatial redundancy to reduce repetitive convolutional computation, or reduce spatial-wise computation in object detection task~\cite{DBLP:conf/eccv/XieZZHL20}, where the spatial redundancy issue becomes more severe due to superfluous backgrounds.
+Spatial redundancy commonly exists in feature maps where objects may lay in limited regions of the images, while the large background regions contribute marginally to the prediction result.
+Recent methods~\cite{DBLP:conf/nips/HuaZSZS19,DBLP:conf/cvpr/DongHYY17} deal with spatial redundancy to reduce repetitive convolutional computation, or reduce spatial-wise computation in tasks where the spatial redundancy issue becomes more severe due to superfluous backgrounds, such as object detection~\cite{DBLP:conf/eccv/XieZZHL20}, \textit{etc.}

 The complexity redundancy has recently deserved attention.
-As CNNs are getting deeper for recognizing `harder' instances, an intuitive way to reduce computational cost is executing fewer layers for `easier' instances.
-Specifically, networks could stop at shallow layers~\cite{DBLP:conf/icpr/Teerapittayanon16, DBLP:conf/iclr/HuangCLWMW18, DBLP:conf/icml/BolukbasiWDS17} once classifiers are capable of recognizing input instances with high confidence.
-However, the continuous layer removal could be a sub-optimal scheme, especially for ResNet~\cite{7780459} where residual blocks could be safely skipped~\cite{DBLP:conf/eccv/WangYDDG18, DBLP:conf/eccv/VeitB18, DBLP:conf/cvpr/WuNKRDGF18} without affecting the inference procedure.
+As CNNs are getting deeper for recognizing ``harder'' instances, an intuitive way to reduce computational cost is executing fewer layers for ``easier'' instances.
+Networks could stop at shallow layers~\cite{DBLP:conf/iclr/HuangCLWMW18} once classifiers are capable of recognizing input instances with high confidence.
+However, the continuous layer removal could be a sub-optimal scheme, especially for ResNet~\cite{7780459} where residual blocks could be safely skipped~\cite{DBLP:conf/cvpr/WuNKRDGF18, DBLP:conf/eccv/VeitB18} without affecting the inference procedure.